 Centre for Integrated Rural Development (CIRD)

 Though the focus of the centre is on human and community development, yet it also aims towards technology transfer to the farmers for improvement in agricultural production and quality of life.
 The centre focuses on injecting new technological inputs in agricultural and agro-based industries related to biotechnology, biodiversity, eco-technology, etc., and also on encouraging the farmers to grow tree-born oil-seeds for bio-diesel production.

 The centre would act as a catalyst to improve the quality of human life in rural India through its pilot demonstrations and extension programmes.
 The approach is based on the principle of social inclusion in access to technologies to bridge the gap between the rich and poor.

-To sum up, the centre would strive to promote, plan, undertake, develop and support projects/ schemes aimed at all-round development, creation of employment opportunities, promotion of self-reliance, generation of awareness, organization and improvement in the quality of life of the people in rural areas.
+To sum up, the centre would strive to promote, plan, undertake, develop and support projects/ schemes aimed at all-round development, the creation of employment opportunities, promotion of self-reliance, generation of awareness, organization and improvement in the quality of life of the people in rural areas.

 Objectives:With the sole aim of “poverty alleviation and improvement of standards of life” for the rural community which constitutes nearly 70% of Indian population, the centre aims at :

 - Dissemination of improved technical know-how through participatory research to enable the targeted group to acquire better skills for their work.

 - Encouragement of farmers in dry belts to cultivate plants which give oil-seeds for bio-diesel production.